JohnORaw/Boiler/README.md

 - There are 14 radiators downstairs and 8 upstairs.
 They have zone switches so I can isolate up and down.
 I have Shelly switches to automate this later in the project.
 Each radiator has a thermostatic valve.

 One little bit at a time, this project will model the heating system.
-The first iteration uses six temperature sensors to give a view of the instantaneous state of the boiler.
+The first iteration (2021) uses six temperature sensors to give a view of the instantaneous state of the boiler.
+There is also ambient temperaure, pressure and humidity measurement (2022).
-After this, it is going to be a matter of adding one bit of thermodynamics at a time.
+After this, it is going to be a matter of adding one bit of thermodynamics at a time (>=2024).
 The goal; make the model match reality.

 The definition of a digital twin, now there's a contentious issue.
 Does this need to be Laplace's daemon before its a digital twin?
 Nope, I'm chasing useful functionality, not a defeat of chaos theory.